akasprak/akasprak-website/content/home/publications.md

 weight: 90

 title: Featured Publications
-subtitle: 'For all publications/talks/posters, see my Google Scholar page'
+subtitle: 'For a complete list, see my CV at the top of the page'

 content:
   # Filter on criteria